The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better

 Chapter 8: Refining MySQL 8.0: Next-Level Improvements

-This chapter examines optimization opportunities and solutions found in MySQL 8.0 improvements, including SQL layer improvements, InnoDB storage engine enhancements, and transaction throttling mechanisms.
+This chapter examines optimization opportunities and solutions found in MySQL 8.0 improvements, including SQL layer improvements, InnoDB storage engine enhancements, transaction throttling mechanisms, and improvements in read and write performance for low concurrency.

 8.1 Improvements at the SQL Layer